Pre-Graduate Advising Resources

 Choosing a Graduate Program

-Selecting a graduate school that is going to be a good fit for your academic interests and career goals.
-You want to make sure not just that the school is a good fit, but also that the faculty and focuses of the department you will be working with match your own interests.
+Selecting a graduate school that is going to be a good fit for your academic interests and career goals is incredibly important - even more so than choosing your undergraduate school.
+Since your area of study will be more specialized, you want to make sure not just that the school is a good fit, but also that the faculty and focuses of the department you will be working with match your own interests.
 You will also want to consider the school/program's reputation, cost/availability of funding and financial aid, duration of the program, location, and any other factors important to you.

-As you begin your search for graduate programs, it may be a good idea consult faculty at your undergraduate institution for suggestions on programs for you to look into.
+As you begin your search for graduate programs, it is a good idea consult your professors in your area of study here at Mercer for suggestions on programs for you to look into.
 You can also use the resources below to research programs based on your discipline or field of study.